 Galleries will have information on the artist’s life and training, and can tell you the story behind the piece: why it was created, what it means to the artist, and a myriad of other cool facts with which you can dazzle your party guests.

 6. Buy something you love

 “The more you look,” Wilson says, “the more you’ll understand what you like.”
-And no matter how little you know, or how afraid you feel, if you see something you know you love, buy it.
+And no matter how little you know, or questioning your decision, if you see something you know you love, buy it.
 “Don’t be afraid to make that first leap,” Johnson-Chyzhykov says.